 Margin erosion can occur due to rising costs (materials, labor, overhead), increased competition forcing discounts, product mix shifts toward lower-margin items, operational inefficiencies, or currency fluctuations for international businesses.

-Calculate margins monthly for key products/services and review quarterly for strategic decisions.
+Calculate margins monthly for main products/services and review quarterly for strategic decisions.
 High-volume or volatile businesses may need weekly reviews.
 Always recalculate when costs change, launching new products, or adjusting pricing strategies.

 Yes, if compensated by high volume and fast inventory turnover (like Walmart's model).
 However, low margins mean less financial cushion for economic downturns, unexpected costs, or investment in growth.
 Sustainable margins depend on your business model and market position.